Mohammed-islam0907/learning-devops/AWS/README.md

     - Value - target IP address
     - Routing policy - how Route 53 repsonds to queries
     - TTL (Time to Live) - Amount of time the record is cached at DNS servers

+## Route 53 Record Types

+- A - maps hostname (example.com) to IPv4 (192....)
+- AAAA - maps hostname to IPv6
+- CNAME - Maps hostname to another hostname
+- NS - Name Servers for the Hosted Zones - control how traffic is routed for a domain